malortie/Tutorials/tutorials/cpp/win32/windows-and-messages/windows-and-messages.md

 ```

 I believe you are currently asking yourself, "Should I have to memorize all this?", "Is it the hello-world program at it's simplest form?".
 Simply calm down.
 This really is not the minimalist hello-world program.
-By default, when you choose to start from a **Win32** application **_template_**, it will create various resources such as dialogs, and string tables.
+By default, when you choose to start from a Win32 application template, it will create various resources such as dialogs, and string tables.

 Let us begin with the two first lines.